AngleProtocol/angle-docs/governance/guardian.md

 ## Status

-This role is currently held by [a 2/4 Gnosis Multisig](https://etherscan.io/address/0x0C2553e4B9dFA9f83b1A6D3EAB96c4bAaB42d430) controlled by Core Team members of the protocol (the same as in the Governor multisig plus [teddav](https://twitter.com/0xteddav)).
+On Mainnet, this role is currently held by [a 2/4 Gnosis Multisig](https://etherscan.io/address/0x0C2553e4B9dFA9f83b1A6D3EAB96c4bAaB42d430) controlled by Core Team members of the protocol (the same as in the Governor multisig plus [teddav](https://twitter.com/0xteddav)).